clayheaton/covid19-mobility-data-network/content/partners/index.md

 ---
-title: Mobility Data Network Team
+title: Mobility Data Network Partners
 summary: A list of the researchers involved.
 date: "2020-03-26T00:00:00Z"